bimdata/javascript-api-client/docs/BcfApi.md

 ## updateViewpoint

-> Viewpoint updateViewpoint(guid, projectsPk, topicsGuid, data)
+> Viewpoint updateViewpoint(guid, projectsPk, topicsGuid, data, opts)

 Update some fields of a Viewpoint